-Proprietary agencies are supported entirely from fees and charges generated by their operations (as in the case of Aviation); by a special property tax (i.e. Miami-Dade Fire Rescue Service District and Library System); a special assessment (e.g. solid waste collection services in Department of Solid Waste Management (DSWM)); or by proprietary revenue, including grants, which augment a General Fund subsidy (e.g. Parks, Recreation and Open Spaces (PROS) and Animal Services).
+Proprietary agencies are supported entirely from fees and charges generated by their operations (as in the case of Aviation); by a special property tax (i.e. Miami-Dade Fire Rescue Service District and Library System); a special assessment (e.g. solid waste collection services in Department of Solid Waste Management (DSWM); or by proprietary revenue, including grants, which augment a General Fund subsidy (e.g. Parks, Recreation and Open Spaces (PROS) and Animal Services).
 Certain proprietary revenues also support functions in multiple departments, such as stormwater utility revenues, local option gas and tourist tax revenues taxes (as described in Appendices O and P).
 Proprietary operations, such as the Seaport and the Water and Sewer Department (WASD), will grow to the extent that their activity and operating revenues permit.
 All rate adjustments are discussed in individual departmental narratives.

-- The residential solid waste collection fee was increased by \$38 to \$547 from \$509 per year; solid waste contracted, and non-contracted disposal fees were increased by four percent - Water and wastewater retail bills will continue an approach that results in a rate that is reflective of actual usage combined with the consideration of mandated capital investments; rate structures for all tiers of residential, multi-family and non-residential customers will be increased; the wholesale water rate will increase to \$2.1130 from \$1.9273, or by \$0.1857 per thousand gallons; the wastewater wholesale rate will increase to \$3.9414 from \$3.7422 per thousand gallons, or by \$0.1992 per thousand gallons - The Seaport is adjusting fees according to existing contractual agreements
+- The residential solid waste collection fee was increased by \$150 to \$697 from \$547 per household in the waste collection service area; solid waste contracted, and non-contracted disposal fees are programmed to increase by no more than four percent - Water and wastewater retail bills will continue an approach that results in a rate that is reflective of actual usage combined with the consideration of mandated capital investments; rate structures for all tiers of residential, multi-family and non-residential customers will be increased; the wholesale water rate will increase to \$2.4003 from \$2.1130, or by \$0.2873 per thousand gallons; the wastewater wholesale rate will decrease to \$3.8094 from \$3.914 per thousand gallons, or by (\$0.1390) per thousand gallons - The Seaport is adjusting fees according to existing contractual agreements

 As previously mentioned, the proprietary departments pay an administrative reimbursement payment to the general fund.
 The administrative reimbursement payment is calculated by determining the percentage of the entire general fund represented by the internal support functions that serve the whole County and all departments.
 This percentage is then applied to the operating budget of the proprietary functions.
-In FY 2023-24, this rate will decrease to 2.7 percent from 2.92 percent.
+In FY 2024-25, this rate will increase to 2.85 percent from 2.7 percent.
 The payment from the Miami-Dade Aviation Department (MDAD) is calculated utilizing a unique basis determined in concert with the Federal Aviation Administration.
-Consistent with past practices, administrative reimbursement revenue has been allocated between the countywide and unincorporated area budgets in the same proportion as the administrative expenses they support: 79 percent Countywide and 21 percent UMSA.
+Consistent with past practices, administrative reimbursement revenue has been allocated between the countywide and unincorporated area budgets in the same proportion as the administrative expenses they support 79 percent Countywide and 21 percent UMSA.
 Countywide or regional services represent a larger portion of the budget as the resources to support UMSA services are further limited.

 The Adopted Capital Budget and Multi-Year Capital Plan is supported largely by debt issuances backed by proprietary revenues, such as water and wastewater charges and the fees at the Airports and Seaport.
 There are also programs funded by impact fees, grants and debt backed by non-ad valorem revenues such as tourist taxes and sales and utility taxes.
-General obligation bonds - payable from ad valorem revenues approved by referendum also support projects of the Building Better Communities General Obligation Bond Program (BBC GOB) and the Jackson Miracle Bond Program.
+General obligation bonds - payable from ad valorem revenues approved by referendum -support the Building Better Communities General Obligation Bond Program (BBC GOB) and the Jackson Miracle Bond Program projects.
 A separate millage rate is charged to pay the annual debt service to support these programs.